+Our hand rejuvenation process consists of several different procedures.
+These include vein treatments, dermal fillers, microdermabrasion, IPL treatment, chemical peels and more.
 You don’t have to hide your hands anymore.
-Let us turn back the hands of time by reducing the appearance of protruding veins.
-We now offer an innovative in-office procedure to eliminate unwanted hand veins.
 Many people develop large bulging veins on the backs of their hands as they get older.
 Generally, this is due to their skin relaxing and thinning with age.
 This causes the veins to become more noticeable and appear enlarged.
+Let us turn back the hands of time by reducing the appearance of protruding veins.
 Traditional treatments offered are sclerotherapy and mini phlebectomy.

-Some people may have nice hands however, their veins and tendons can be very prominent and people may have sun or age spots that can be unsightly.
-For these problems there are several treatments that can be performed to lessen or eliminate these unwanted features.
-Radiesse is one of these treatments we use to soften out the look of your hands.
-The Radiesse hand injection can be seen being performed in this video.
+Some people may have nice hands however, they may have sun or age spots that can be unsightly.
+For these problems there are several treatments that can be performed to lessen or eliminate these.
+Radiesse is one of these treatments we use to soften out the aging look of your hands.

 - Retin-A and Glycolic Acid Derivatives – Topical applications can repair sun damaged skin and cause age spots to fade.
-Moreover, they stimulate the production of collagen.
+They also stimulate the production of collagen.

 - Microdermabrasion – Microdermabrasion is a superficial skin-polishing that improves the appearance of aging skin.
 The results are immediate.
 Maintenance treatments are required.

 - IPL Treatment – This treatment is very useful for clearing away sun damage, such as age spots, sun spots, liver spots, etc. Unsightly veins and dark age spots are gently removed through short bursts of laser light.